Mahler equations for Zeckendorf numeration: Mahler equations and weighted automata

 In~\eqref{eq:condensed-recurrence-brut} we have reduced solving a functional equation to a linear problem, to which weighted automata are well suited.
 The identity~\eqref{eq:condensed-recurrence-brut} motivates the definition of the automaton associated to a Mahler equation that we will use in Section~\ref{sec:def-automaton}, and it is also what makes the proof of Proposition~\ref{prop:key} work.

-\subsubsection{From isolating $q$-Mahler equations to weighted automata}
+\subsubsection{From isolating $k$-Mahler equations to weighted automata}

-In this section, we define a weighted automaton which directly computes the coefficients of the solution of a $q$-Mahler equation.
-Note that we will avoid the need for Cartier operators $\Lambda_i$, $0 ⩽ i ⩽ q-1$ (\cite[Definition~12.2.1]{Allouche-Shallit}); this is relevant, because when we move to more general numeration systems in Section~\ref{sec:Mahler-Zeckendorf}, the property $\Lambda_0(fg^p) = \Lambda_0(f)g$ that Cartier operators enjoy does not hold there.
+In this section, we define a weighted automaton which directly computes the coefficients of the solution of a $k$-Mahler equation.
+Note that we will avoid the need for Cartier operators $\Lambda_i$, $0 ⩽ i ⩽ k-1$ (\cite[Definition~12.2.1]{Allouche-Shallit}); this is relevant, because when we move to more general numeration systems in Section~\ref{sec:Mahler-Zeckendorf}, the appropriate generalisation of Cartier operators do not enjoy some of the properties that the operators~$Λ_i$ satisfy.
+We mention here that the notion of a kernel for $U$-regular sequences has been nicely developed in~\cite{Maes-Rigo-2002, CCS}.

 This automaton is given in two steps.
 First we describe a \emph{universal} weighted automaton with an infinite number of states.
-The structure of this universal automaton is fixed and does not depend on the ring~$R$; furthermore it can accommodate any $q$-Mahler equation~$P$.
+The structure of this universal automaton is fixed and does not depend on the ring~$R$; furthermore it can accommodate any $k$-Mahler equation~$P$.
 Given such an equation, which has finitely many non-zero coefficients, only finitely many states of this universal automaton are needed to compute the solution, and the weights of its transitions are given by the coefficients occurring in~$P$.